-Bone Mineral Density (BMD) is a measure of the density of bone.
-This is assessed using ultrasound waves or x-rays, primarily to detect osteopenia or osteoporosis, diseases in which the bone’s mineral and density are low and the risk of fractures is increased.
+Bone Mineral Density (BMD) is a measure of the density of bone, primarily to detect osteopenia or osteoporosis, diseases in which the bone’s mineral and density are low and the risk of fractures is increased.

-Bone sonometry (CUBAClinical) is a bone scan method introduced in 1992, using ultrasound (sound waves) instead of x-rays radiation.
-It is an established technique involving the measurement of the linear acoustic parameters of bone (speed of sound, SOS, and broadband attenuation, BUA).
+Bone sonometry (CUBAClinical) is a bone scan technique introduced in 1992, using ultrasound (sound waves) instead of x-rays radiation, to measure the linear acoustic parameters of bone (speed of sound, SOS, and broadband attenuation, BUA).

 Dual Energy X-ray Absorptiometry (DEXA) uses radiation to determine bone density.
 The spine and hip are most commonly measured areas.